Supreme Court Decisions Have Restored Balance Between Public and Private Interests

 Commentary

 For simplicity’s sake, we’ll stick to the two most important decisions: Loper Bright Enterprises v.
-Raimondo (Loper Bright) and Corner Post, Inc. v.
+Raimondo (Loper Bright) and Corner Post Inc. v.
 Board of Governors of the Federal Reserve System (Corner Post).

 Loper Bright did away with the “Chevron Doctrine” that directed the judiciary to defer to public sector experts when confronted with difficult and/or seemingly ambiguous technicalities involving statutes and regulations.
 Corner Post moved the bar on the six-year statute of limitations that applies when a plaintiff asserts that a particular statute or regulation causes the plaintiff to suffer undue financial (or other) harm.
-The court held that the six-year window does not open when the statute or regulation is enacted or promulgated, but when the plaintiff first feels the effect of the onerous action.
+The court held that the six-year window doesn’t open when the statute or regulation is enacted or promulgated but when the plaintiff first feels the effect of the onerous action.

-Taken together, one could—and many have—made the argument that Loper Bright opens the door for private sector plaintiffs to effectively push forward frivolous and downright harmful legal actions by employing legions of impressive, but entirely prejudiced, experts.
+Taken together, one could—and many have—made the argument that Loper Bright opens the door for private sector plaintiffs to effectively push forward frivolous and downright harmful legal actions by employing legions of impressive but entirely prejudiced experts.
 The potential mass of such lawsuits could cripple the judicial system by clogging its otherwise efficient pipes.
 Corner Post then exacerbates the problem by allowing those in the private sector determined to do so within a far wider window of opportunity within which to dispute legislation and regulation.

 3. For most industries, it is the local permitting authority (state agency, district, county, or municipality) that has the biggest impact—by far—on the nature of the relationship between the regulators and the regulatory community.
 They are the day-to-day enforcement arm.
 They process the permit applications and set permit conditions.
 The Environmental Protection Agency’s primary role in the system is oversight, not operations.

-4. Finally, I continue to believe that the net effect of Loper Bright, Corner Post, et al., will be much more about negotiation than adjudication.
+4. Finally, I continue to believe that the net effect of Loper Bright, Corner Post, et al. will be much more about negotiation than adjudication.
 I often work with environmental attorneys on enforcement actions directed against a particular industrial facility.
-There have been many times where I convinced both counsel and his client that the permitting authority had made substantial scientific errors in developing their allegations, but the attorney declined to use this knowledge.
+There have been many times when I convinced both counsel and his client that the permitting authority had made substantial scientific errors in developing their allegations, but the attorney declined to use this knowledge.
 The Chevron Doctrine was like a storm cloud hanging over those decisions.
 With the sun once again shining equally on all sides, I believe that industry will be more emboldened to take on questionable permitting and enforcement actions going forward.
 Knowing that their experts no longer possess the gift of infallibility, permitting authorities may also be a bit more moved to stay longer at the bargaining before heading for court.

-In my view, Loper Bright, Corner Post, et al. have restored a bit more badly needed balance between public and private interests in America, and have done so in a manner consistent with the language and intent of our Constitution.
+In my view, Loper Bright, Corner Post, et al. have restored a bit more badly needed balance between public and private interests in America and have done so in a manner consistent with the language and intent of our Constitution.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.